-not... destabilizing."
+53 An official with the Bush Administration's National Security Council staff has stated that "Russia's theater nuclear weapons, even if modernized, will not give Moscow the capability to alter the strategic landscape."
+He further noted that "Russia's theater nuclear weapons are not... destabilizing."
 See Robert Joseph, "Nuclear Weapons and Regional Deterrence," In Larson, Jeffrey A. and Kurt J. Klingenberger, editors, Controlling Non-Strategic Nuclear Weapons: Obstacles and Opportunities, United States Air Force, Institute for National Security Studies, July 2001, p.
 90.

-&lt;sup>54 Ibid., p.
+54 Ibid., p.
 92.

-&lt;sup>55 Stansfield Turner, "Nukes: Can U.S. Practice What it Preaches?," Christian Science Monitor, January 28, 2004.
+55 Stansfield Turner, "Nukes: Can U.S. Practice What it Preaches?," Christian Science Monitor, January 28, 2004.